Boasting a pedigree in business intelligence, Sweep launches a new carbon accounting and offset tool – TechCrunch

 Like the other companies that have come on the market with carbon monitoring and management solutions, Sweep also offers the ability to finance offset projects directly from its platform.
 And, like those other companies, Sweep’s offsets are primarily in the forestry space.

-“Around the world, companies are under pressure from customers, investors and regulators to take action to reduce their emissions,” said Pia d’Iribarne, co-founder and managing partner, New Wave, in a statement.
+“Around the world, companies are under pressure from customers, investors and regulators to take action to reduce their emissions,” said Pia d’Iribarne in a statement.
 “As a result, we’re seeing unprecedented growth in the climate technology market and we expect it to continue to explode.
 What used to be an issue confined to a company’s sustainability team is now a front-and-center business objective that has the commitment of the CEO.
 We invested in Sweep because of their world-class expertise in sustainability and their success in developing state-of-the-art, end-to-end SaaS platforms.
 It’s the right team and the right product at the right time.”